Breddan Aerodrome: History

 During 1943 the AWC were asked to organise an intensive program of building construction at Breddan which received a substantial allocation of funds to cover the works.
 The following works were ordered during the first half of the year: a hospital sick bay near the No.2 Camp, with a treatment room and medical officer's hut; a barracks store and officers' mess for No.1 TMU; motor transport engine repair and body chassis workshops; aircraft dismantling hangars; gun firing platform and test butts.

 Work on No.1 Camp to hold 350 personnel was completed during May by which period work was also nearing completion on No.2 Camp to hold 400 men.
 The building construction work was undertaken by Civil Construction Corps labour.
 During June orders were lodged by the Department of Air for construction of a post office, canteen, ethylene glycol reclamation hut, WAAAF camp, dental clinic, squadron air depot, cool room and duty pilot's tower.
 Orders were also placed for the sealing of taxiways and supply of an air conditioning unit for the instrument repair workshop.
 By October 1943 provision of hutted camp accommodation for WAAAF personnel had been accorded priority for construction.

 To avoid dependency on power supply from Charters Towers a reinforced concrete sub-station building was commenced about June to hold a 25 KVA diesel electric generating plant.
 The power station was scheduled for completion in September.

 Workshops and barracks were sufficiently established by August 1943 to allow the main contingent of No.13 ARD to make the move from Tocumwal (NSW) to Breddan.
 In December 1943 No.12 RSU departed from Breddan for Kiriwina in New Guinea.
 No.6 Central Recovery Depot, RAAF, was established at Breddan in June 1944.

 RAAF units based at Breddan airfield during World War II were No.12 RSU, No. 10 RSU, No.6 ARD, No.13 ARD, No.1 TMU and No.6 CRD.
 At its largest in late 1943 a total of 1200 personnel were accommodated on the base.

+On the evening of Wednesday 28 June 1944, on return from a Breddan Ball dance at the Catholic Club Hall near RAAF Breddan, a traffic crash occurred 3 mi south of the base which resulted in sixteen service personnel injured, and the deaths of Flight Lieutenant Bernard Barty, Corporal Thelma McConnell, and ACW Estelle Scaroni, and the later death of Sergeant Mary Wynack.
+The collision was between two RAAF and army motor transports.
+The members were buried with full service honours in the Charters Towers Cemetery (Military Section) on 30 June 1944.

 The RAAF continued to operate from Breddan after World War II and the last unit, No.13 ARD, departed in November 1947.
 The base was closed by 1948.
 All workshop and camp facilities were later removed and the property turned over to pastoral use.